PYL-patidar/90DaysOfDevOps/2026/day-57/Day-57-resources-probes.md

 Limits-> Used for Enforcement
 Limit = maximum resources the container is allowed to use.
 - Kubernetes enforces limits at runtime.
-If it tries to use more:
-CPU → Kubernetes slows it down (throttle)
-Memory → Container is killed (OOMKilled)

 Q) What happens when CPU or memory limits are exceeded

 When CPU limit is exceeded:
 If a container tries to use more CPU than its limit:
 - Kubernetes does NOT kill the container